btey/OBIEE-GitDevEnv/README.md

 ##### 4.2.2.1 Using the automatic merge option

 When SourceTree detects a conflict and change the status to "merging" to resolve the conflict, if you want can use a more automatic option using the custom action "Resolve Merge (Auto)".
-The difference between the tho options are:
+The difference between the two options are:

 * (No Auto) The script open the "current.rpd" only and let the user select the "original" and "modified" RPDs.
 Then manualy launch the merge process.
 In this case, if the merge process detect a conflict, it will show you in the decisions window.
-Here you can manually set to use for every conflict if yo want the modified or current version.
+Here you can manually set for every conflict the modified or current version.
 * (Auto) The script open the "current.rpd" and execute the merge process passing by parameter the name of the modified and original rpd files.
 When the merge command is used the decision step, in case of conflict, is set to default and the criteria with the property or object in conflict is:
 	 * modified = original ? then apply current version
 	 * modified <> original ? then mantain modified version and reject current version